christopher-caldwell/mui-form-generator/README.md

 There is a working example with a select input and a text field that can be found [here](./example/src/App.tsx)

+## Supported Inputs

+Currently, there are only 2 supported inputs, but this list will grow with time.

+- Single Checkbox
+- Custom Overrides
+- Radio
+- Select
+- Switch
+- Text

+## In Progress

+- Multi Checkbox

 ## Custom Overrides

-You can "easily" pass your own custom input into the render.
+If an input you want is not supported, you can _"easily"_ pass your own custom input into the render.
 For an example, see the [Date override](./example/src/components/Date.tsx).

 This is an example of using a Date picker, which is not supported natively by this tool, because they are so specific.
 There are many different kinds, as well as requiring `@mui/lab` as a peer dependency.